SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

       }
    <- b and c now refer to two independent sets of array elements.

-You can also use the identity operators to check whether two subarrays share the same elements.
+Alternatively, use the identity operators to check whether two subarrays share the same elements.
-The example below compares two identical subarrays from ``b``, and confirms that they refer to the same elements:
+The example below compares two identical subarrays from ``b`` and confirms that they refer to the same elements:

 .. testcode:: assignmentAndCopyForArrays